rodalbuyeh/pyspark-k8s-boilerplate/README.md

 # PySpark On Cloud Kubernetes Boilerplate

-A fully customized and extendable template for PySpark on cloud Kubernetes.

 ### Introduction and Motivation
 After deploying a few production applications in Spark using both the Scala and Python APIs, running on both Amazon's EMR and GCP's Dataproc, we've decided to